gauravsingh1281/ConfessionsVerse/README.md

 > _Where confessions find a voice — and no face._

-✨ **ConfessionsVerse** is an anonymous secret-sharing web app where you can unburden your thoughts without revealing your identity.
+✨ **ConfessionsVerse** is an anonymous confession-sharing web app where anyone can open up and share what's on their mind — without revealing their identity.

 🔗 **Live Project:**
 [https://secrets-website-practice-project-production.up.railway.app/](https://secrets-website-practice-project-production.up.railway.app/)

 💬 Go ahead and share your own confessions anonymously.
-Let the world hear your truth — no names, no judgment.
+Let your heart speak — no names, no judgment.
 **Show some love 💖 and be a part of ConfessionsVerse.**